Working with Deps

 Viewing your project dependencies

 One thing that is very useful when working with Deps is being able to see a tree of the dependencies of your project.
-On the command line you would use clojure -Stree to show this, but Cursive will show you this within the IDE too, also in the Deps toolwindow.
+On the command line you would use -Stree to show this, but Cursive will show you this within the IDE too, also in the Deps toolwindow.
 The dependencies are nested in a tree structure so you can see how each dependency was pulled into your project:

 Refreshing Deps dependencies